MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Service/Service.md

 Specify whether the service should run.
 The value must be one of the following:

-- `Running` - The resource will start the service if it's not already started.
+- `Running` - The resource starts the service if it's not already started.
-- `Stopped` - The resource will stop the service if it's running.
+- `Stopped` - The resource stops the service if it's running.
-- `Ignore` - The resource will not start or stop the service.
+- `Ignore` - The resource doesn't start or stop the service.

 The default value is `Running`.